 It was in the 8th century that Arab dhows began docking regularly in East African ports as part of their annual trade migration.
 In their wake, Arabs set up trading posts along the seaboard, intermarrying with Africans and creating a cosmopolitan culture that, in time, became known as Swahili.
 Before long there were Arab-Swahili city states all along the coast from Somalia to Mozambique; the remains of many of these settlements can still be seen, most notably at Gede.

-By the 10th century the ‘Land of Zanj’ (the present-day coastal region of Kenya and Tanzania) was exporting leopard skins, tortoiseshell, rhino horns, ivory and, most importantly, slaves and gold to Arabia and India.
+By the 10th century the ‘Land of Zanj’ (the present-day coastal region of Kenya and Tanzania) was exporting leopard skins, tortoiseshell, rhino horns, ivory, gold and, most importantly, enslaved people to Arabia and India.
 Ports included Shanga, Gede, Lamu and Mombasa as well as Zanzibar (Tanzania).
 Kilwa, 300km south of Zanzibar, marked the southernmost limit of travel for Arab dhows.
 For over 700 years, up to 1450, the Islamic world was virtually the only external influence on sub-Saharan Africa.

 Portuguese East Africa

 Arab-Swahili domination on the coast received its first serious challenge with the arrival of the Portuguese in the 15th century, spurred by the tales of gold and riches that traders brought back from their travels.
-In 1497, for example, while on his pioneering voyage along the coastline of South and East Africa, Vasco da Gama found Arab dhows at the Zambezi delta loaded with gold dust.
+In 1497, for example, while on his voyage along the coastline of South and East Africa, Vasco da Gama found Arab dhows at the Zambezi delta loaded with gold dust.
 During the same period Europe was desperately short of labour as it struggled to recover from the effects of the Black Death (1347–51).
-The plantations of southern Europe were initially worked by captive Muslims and Slavic peoples (hence the word ‘slaves’), but with access to Africa a whole new labour market opened up.
+The plantations of southern Europe were initially worked by captive Muslims and Slavic peoples (the origin of the word ‘slaves’), but the Portuguese viewed access to Africa as an opportunity to expand the trade of enslaved people.

 British East Africa